Actual Written: June 6, 2008

 The Fabled White Widow: I already posted my thoughts about Amsterdam's more lenient policies here yesterday, but I'd be remiss if I didn't talk about those same soft drugs a bit more.
 Yes, I tried the fabled White Widow, and yes, it was in fact amazing.
 Yes, it's pretty powerful, and yes, it's probably better than the stuff you have at home.
 The thing is, it's not as if it's any more powerful or any better than the strong stuff coming from the pot capitals of America (namely, Northern California, Vermont and Upstate New York).
 The fact of the matter is, what really sets smoking here apart from the rest of the world is the experience (an experience that, as I noted yesterday, may soon disappear anyway).

-your parents may stumble into your room and catch you.
+The thing that makes the experience unique and amazing in the Netherlands is that the high they have here is the high of the free (for lack of a better, less lame sounding phrase).
+Gone is the paranoia that your parents may stumble into your room and catch you.
 Same with the nagging fear that comes with being a fourteen year old smoking a crudely put together joint at the AM/PM parking lot, hoping the suburban police have better things to do.
 The fact of the matter is, even the most hardened stoners live in fear of the man.
 All of them.
 You know - the guy that keeps a vaporizer attached to his car battery. the kid that claims he has a bunch of clones under some specialized lights in his loft.
 The stoner so permanently fried his entire vocabulary seems culled from Harold and Kumar Go to White Castle.
 It's completely natural.
 At any given moment, it's completely possible that the war on drugs could land them a steep fine, or worse, in courthouse or jail cell.
 I mean, if they got Chong, then no one's safe, right?

 That kind of fear doesn't exist in Amsterdam.
 Coffee shop workers hand people bongs as they would a steaming espresso.
 Slack jawed tourists (usually amateur hour smokers) are given over the counter advice about which strains will keep them functional (and less annoying to everyone else).
 Workers go into shops in the early morning to pick up their pot as if they were picking up groceries for the week, all the while cops pass right on by, completely aware of what's going on.
 Hell - the only time I ever saw anybody get yelled at a coffee shop was when my friend sat at the shop without buying anything.